~ If faith as small as a mustard seed can move mountains, imagine what a whole patch can do! ~

 Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move.
 Nothing will be impossible for you” (Matthew 17:20).

 Janet Beagle, PhD is the founder of The Mustard Patch.
-Her writing has appeared in The Word in Season and Focus on the Family’s Clubhouse, among others.
+Her writing has appeared in numerous publications including The Word in Season, The Secret Place, and Focus on the Family’s Clubhouse and Clubhouse, Jr., among others.
 She lives and travels throughout the United States with her dog Marly.
 (And sometimes abroad, but Marly doesn’t get to go on those trips.)

 Join our email list to receive the latest post directly to your inbox.
 Simply enter your email address in the box in the upper right corner of this page.